 Cameron occupied the Māori King’s village at Ngāruawāhia on 8 December 1863, and moved 3,000 men south of the settlement in January 1864.
 Mindful of the need to defend villages and sources of supply, Kīngitanga forces began constructing a massive line of fortifications centred upon Pāterangi pā.
 Behind this fortification line were food-producing villages such as Hairini and Rangiaowhia.
 Cameron realised these fortifications could only be taken with very high casualties.
 With assistance from local Māori friendly to the British, Cameron’s men were guided around the pā’s southern flank.

 The only colonial soldier to be honoured after the war with a memorial statue was Colonel Marmaduke Nixon.
 A former professional soldier, he migrated to New Zealand in 1852 and became a strong advocate of settling on ‘waste’ Māori land in the Waikato.
 He organised the Colonial Defence Force Cavalry and led his force on General Cameron’s invasion of the Waikato.
 Nixon was shot in the chest during the attack on Rangiaowhia in February 1864 and died several months later.
-The statue was put up soon after at the junction of Great South and Māngere roads in Ōtāhuhu, South Auckland.
+The statue was put up in 1868 at the junction of Great South and Māngere roads in Ōtāhuhu, South Auckland.

 On 21 February 1864 a combined force comprising British regular infantry and two colonial units, Captain Gustavus von Tempsky’s Forest Rangers and Colonel Marmaduke Nixon’s Cavalry, attacked Rangiaowhia after dawn.
 Rangiaowhia's defenders engaged the approaching British.
 Houses were set on fire, with defenders shot as they sought to escape.
 When news of Rangiaowhia reached Pāterangi, the pā was abandoned, allowing Cameron’s army to occupy the fortifications unopposed.
 Kīngitanga forces sought to establish a defensive line along the Hairini ridge.
 Cameron rushed his forces to engage Māori at Hairini, forcing their further retreat.